First Visit: December 29, 2015

 The Dort Event Center prior to the Firebirds' arrival was, to put it bluntly, a wreck.
 The team poured a lot of money into upgrades for the building in anticipation of their debut in 2015, most of which were behind the scenes - dressing rooms, ice-making equipment, etc. Rolf Nielsen's money has continued to upgrade the building since then, given that the team owns it outright, and facilities for the players are now among the best in the OHL.

-The Firebirds have purchased padded leather seats and arena ribbon boards from the closed Palace of Auburn Hills and will be installing them over the summer of 2020.
+The Firebirds purchased padded leather seats and arena ribbon boards from the closed Palace of Auburn Hills and installed them over the summer of 2020.
+The Firebirds' seat quality is now apparently among the best in junior hockey.